 - Disability Living Allowance / Personal Independence Payment (Care Component).

 - Attendance Allowance (Care Component).

 - Severe Disability Premium.

 - Income Support.

 - Pension Credit

 - Incapacity Benefit.

+- Employment Support Allowance.

+- Universal Credit.

+- Maternity Allowance.

 - Retirement Pension.

 - Occupational and private pensions from previous employment.

 - Annuity payments.

 - Money from trusts.

 - Money from abroad.

 - Charitable and voluntary payments received.

 - Maintenance payments and payments from family and friends.

 - Severe Disablement Allowance.

-- Industrial Injuries Benefit.
+- Industrial Injuries Disablement Benefit or equivalent benefits.

-This is not an exhaustive list and we use the rules set out in The Care and Support (Charging and Assessment of Resources) Regulations 2014 and The Care and Support Statutory Guidance: Annex C: Treatment of Income when working out how much of the residents income is treated as assessable.
+This is not an exhaustive list, and we use the rules set out in The Care and Support (Charging and Assessment of Resources) Regulations 2014 and The Care and Support Statutory Guidance: Annex C: Treatment of Income when working out how much of the residents income is treated as assessable.